MileHacker Logo

 Luxury

-Top-tier choices include the Grand Hotel Kempinski Vilnius (five-star, prime location), Hotel Pacai (luxurious historic palace), and Radisson Collection Astorija Hotel (classic elegance in the Old Town).
+Top-tier choices include the Luxurious Hotel Kempinski Vilnius (five-star, prime location), Hotel Pacai (luxurious historic palace), and Radisson Collection Astorija Hotel (classic elegance in the Old Town).

 Family-Friendly & Long-Stay

 For families, apartments with multiple bedrooms and kitchen facilities often suit best.
-Search for accommodations with amenities like playgrounds, pools, or proximity to parks.
+Look for properties with amenities like playgrounds, pools, or proximity to parks.
 For extended visits, apartments or aparthotels have improved value, more space, and self-catering facilities.

 Solo Traveler Recommendations